flavitoss/PasswordGenerator/README.md

 # PasswordGenerator
-a simple password generator created in C# and .NET development ecossystem with Windows forms Layout.
+a password generator created in C# and .NET development ecossystem with Windows forms Layout.
 This executable generates possible passwords of 6, 10 and 12 characters using lowercase letters, uppercase letters, numbers and special characters

 # Tecnology used:
 C#, .NET framework